jameshughes89/cs4XX-EvolutionaryComputation/site/topics/overview/overview.rst

 * Instead, a more complex crossover, such as partially mapped crossover or order crossover, would need to be used

-    * These are discussed in more detail later
+    * These are discussed in more detail later in the course

 Selection